 and Spring Security ensures this.

-Once Spring Security is available on the classpath, MockMvc
+Once Spring Security is part of our project, the MockMvc

 As a demo, let's consider the following security configuration for our MVC application:

-So our application has basically mixed endpoints: unprotected and protected endpoints using Basic Auth.
-Fiddling around with authentication is now the last thing we want to do when testing.
+This configuration creates two kinds of endpoints: unprotected endpoints and protected endpoints using Basic Auth.
+Manually fiddling around with authentication is the last thing we want to do when verifying our secured Spring Web MVC endpoints.

 Let's use the following API endpoint as an example: